 She graduated from the University of Bath with a BSc in Pharmacology in 1986, followed by a PhD in Psychopharmacology from the University of Birmingham in 1990.
 She has experience of working in pharmaceutical companies including Merrell Dow in Strasbourg (1984-85), Merck Sharp and Dohme in Harlow (1986), and at the Mario Negri Istituto di Ricerche in Milan (1990).

-Dr Ben Grayson is the co-founder of b-neuro, and manages the laboratory.
+Dr Ben Grayson is the CSO and co-founder of b-neuro.

 Dr Michael Harte has over 15 years' experience in the field of neuropharmacology, specialising in research relating to the characterisation of neurotransmitter pathways involved in cognitive dysfunction.